j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/overview/users.rst.txt

 * Debug the application when it does not run as expected.

+.. index:: player

 ==================
 Tic Tac Toe Player
 ==================
 The Tic Tac Toe player is an indirect user of the library.
-They use the application created by the application developer to play an exciting game of Tic Tac Toe.
+They use the application created by the Rust application developer to play an exciting game of Tic Tac Toe.

 .. rubric:: Responsibilities